LightningRpper/personalwebsite/README.md

  * My YouTube account: A link to my YouTube account and a way to promote videos I've made recently.
 Aiming to implement video players so they can be watched on this site.

  * Blog of Updates: A page where I give short blogs on videos, games, or certain softwares currently in development.

+ * Fundraisers: A page where I promote all the fundraisers I am currently participating in.
+I heavily appreciate the support!

  * Download Resume: A way to download a pdf file of my resume for potential employers.